 The Mentor Teacher and the Pre-service Teacher discuss the lesson and plan for future developments, which either emphasise a new teaching/learning focus or continue to practice the present focus in subsequent lessons.
 It is important for Pre-service Teachers to receive written and verbal feedback.
 Written feedback allows for later reflection and review of lesson, whilst discussion allows for clarity and further questions.
-It is expected that the Pre-service Teacher receives written feedback daily when teaching
+It is expected that the Pre-service Teacher receives written feedback every day when teaching.